Deep Linear Networks Learn Hierarchical Structure

 To gain insight into the weight dynamics, we can first simplify the problem by assuming that the input dimension are uncorrelated, so $ \Sigma_x = \II$.

-We can then switch to coordinates that reflect the input and output statistics, by applying SVD to the input-output covariance, $$\Sigma_{yx} = \UU \SS \VV^T.$$
+We can then switch to coordinates that reflect the input and output statistics, by applying SVD to the input-output covariance, $$\Sigma_{yx} = \UU \SS \VV^T,$$

-The columns of $\VV$ form an orthonormal basis for the input, and those of $\UU$ do the same for the output.
+The rows of $\VV^T$ form an orthonormal basis for the input, and those of $\UU$ do the same for the output.
 Since the weights combine as $\WW_2 \WW_1$ to transform the inputs to the outputs, we can reparameterize the weights in terms of the $\UU$ and $\VV$ and an arbitrary orthogonal matrix $\RR$ as $$ \WW_1 = \RR \ol{\WW}_1 \VV^T, \quad \WW_2 = \UU \ol{\WW}_2 \RR^{T}.$$

 We can express the dynamics in terms of this parameterization as \begin{align*} {d \WW_1 \over dt} &= \RR {d \ol{\WW_1} \over dt} \VV^T \\ \implies {d \ol \WW_1 \over dt} &= \RR^T {d \WW_1 \over dt} \VV\\ &= \RR^T\WW_2^T (\Sigma_{yx} – \WW_2 \WW_1 ) \VV \\ &= \RR^T \RR \ol{\WW}^T_2 \UU^T(\UU \SS \VV^T – \UU \ol{\WW}_2 \RR^T \RR \ol{\WW}_1\VV^T)\VV \\ &= \ol{\WW}_2 ^T( \SS – \ol{\WW}_2 \ol{\WW}_1). \end{align*}